 Call for Abstract

-International Conference on Agro Ecology and Organic Farming, will be organized around the theme “Agroecology Role in Mitigating and Adapting to Climate Change in Agriculture”
+3rd International Conference on Agroecology and Organic farming, will be organized around the theme “Agroecology Role in Mitigating and Adapting to Climate Change in Agriculture”

-Organic Farm 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Organic Farm 2020
+Organic Farming 2024 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Organic Farming 2024